ddc-java/ddc-day/typography.md

 `monospaced`{:.normal-weight}

 :
-    * Code fragments.
+    * Code fragments (in any programming/scripting, markup, or data interchange language).
     * References to code symbols.
     * Shell commands, arguments, and options.
     * Console output.
     * File and directory names.

 $\text{serif roman and }italic$